complight/presentation_learned_display_radiance_field_with_lensless_cameras/slides.md

 <div class="absolute bottom-4 right-6 text-sm text-gray-400">
   <SlideCurrentNo /> / <SlidesTotal />
 </div>

 <!--
-We model our lensless camera as a convolutional approximation, 👆 where the 👆sensor measurement 👆is represented as the convolution 👆 between the scene’s radiance 👆 and the precaptured point spread function (PSF) 👆.
+We model our lensless camera as a convolutional approximation, 👆 where the 👆sensor measurement 👆is represented as a linear convolution 👆 between the display pixel and the👆  precaptured point spread function (PSF) .
+Note that we first zero-pad 👆 and then 👆 crop them after convolution to avoid circular convolution.
-This formulation assumes spatial invariance within the local region of interest, allowing us to describe the image formation process as a 👆linear operation.
+This formulation assumes spatial invariance within the local region of interest, allowing us to describe the image formation process as a 👆linear operation that can be done efficiently with the 👆 discrete fourier transform and the 👆inverse fourier transform.
 -->

 ---